hsuonsivu/hsupublic/3d-models/README.md

 ### Makefile.disk35

-This uses either LGH-IDE-K or 120-3803 IDE 40-pin to 44-pin conversion part, both of which is available through sellers such as aliexpress and various suppliers.
+This uses either LGH-IDE-K, gc100-30822 or 120-3803 IDE 40-pin to 44-pin conversion part, both of which is available through sellers such as aliexpress and various suppliers.

 Note: this is work-in-progress, as I do not yet have the LGH-IDE-K pcb for testing and have not yet verified the fit.